MarkJasonE/MarkJasonE/README.md

-<h1>Hey!👋 Welcome to my :octocat:Github!
-You'll primaraly see:</h1>
+<h1>Hey!👋 Welcome to my Github!:octocat: You'll primaraly see:</h1>

 <h3>Projects about AI and the relevant technology stacks associated with it.</h3>
 <h3>Perhaps even web projects, just to brush up my skills and not get too rusty.</h3>